 More than one month after an earthquake devastated areas of Pakistan's northern Karakoram Mountains, relief supplies are continuing to arrive in the country.

-More than one month after an earthquake devastated areas of Pakistan's northern Karakoram Mountains, relief supplies are continuing to arrive in the country.
+Background: More than one month after an earthquake devastated areas of Pakistan's northern Karakoram Mountains, relief supplies are continuing to arrive in the country.
 On Monday (3 February), hundreds of tons of medical supplies (contributed by the U.S.S.R.) arrived at Islamabad airport, south of the disaster area.

 The supplies were accompanied by a team of Soviet military officials, who supervised the unloading process.